Huasteca: Huasteca queretana

 The Huasteca queretana is located in the northwest part of the state and is an extension of the San Joaquín areas of Aguazarca.
 It includes the municipalities of Arroyo Seco, Jalpan and Landa.

 Huasteca hidalguense

 The Huasteca hidalguense comprises the following municipalities: Atlapexco, Huautla, Huazalingo, Huejutla de Reyes, Jaltocán, San Felipe Orizatlán, Xochiatipan and Yahualica.

 Huasteca poblana

 The Huasteca poblana is located to the south of the border zone of the Huasteca, and includes, among others, the municipalities of Francisco Z. Mena, Pantepec, Venustiano Carranza, Jalpan, Tlaxco, Tlacuilotepec, Xicotepec de Juárez, Pahuatlán and Naupan.

 Huasteca potosina

-The Huasteca potosina is constituted by 20 municipalities which are: Aquismon, Axtla de Terrazas, Cd.
+The eastern quarter of the state of San Luis Potosí is known as the Huasteca potosina.
+It is constituted by 20 municipalities which are: Aquismon, Axtla de Terrazas, Cd.
 Valles, Coxcatlan, Ébano, El Naranjo, Huehuetlan, Matlapa, San Antonio, San Martin Chalchicuautla, San Vicente Tancuayalab, Tamasopo, Tamazunchale, Tampacan, Tampamolon, Tamuin, Tancanhuitz de Santos, Tanlajas, Tanquián de Escobedo, Xilitla.

 Huasteca tamaulipeca

 The region, also called the "south coast", borders on the north of Veracruz.
+It includes the municipalities of Mante, Xicoténcatl, Ocampo, Gómez Farías, Nuevo Morelos, Antiguo Morelos, Aldama, Tampico and Ciudad Madero.

+The municipality of Tampico houses a collection of archaeological artifacts from the region in its Museum of Huasteca Culture; the collection includes ceramic pieces, textiles, figures and various objects belonging to the huastec culture.